-The College usually admits eight undergraduates each year to study Mathematics and Mathematics & Statistics.
+There are usually eight undergraduates in each year studying Mathematics and Mathematics & Statistics at Mansfield.

 Each year the College admits about eight students to study Mathematics or Mathematics and Statistics.
 Our students have a strong academic record and over the past two decades they have done particularly well, with around 50% getting First Class honours in Finals.